mincongzhang/AAD/aad_forward_mode_detail.md

 Ultimately we get the differentiable expressions and we can compute derivatives.
 This is straightforward and intuitive.
 But the disadvantages would be:

-(1)It could be tedious and error prone if we have multiple variables and complicated function
+- It could be tedious and error prone if we have multiple variables and complicated function

-(2)Every modification to the function must be repeated in differential form
+- Every modification to the function must be repeated in differential form

 e.g. if we have 1000 variables and a functions with 1000 chains then it could be almost impossible to manually get the derivitives.
 We could of course try to use some tool like a derivative calculator to get the derivitives and then code the expressions, but this complicates the build process and put constrains on coding styles.

-### 2. Finite Differences
+### 2. Numerical differentiation: Finite Differences

 By definition, the derivative of a function $f$, written $`f'(x)`$ or $\frac{df}{dx}$ is defined by